Thank you for sending your enquiry! One of our team members will contact you shortly.

 Requirements

-- An understanding of core Rust concepts: ownership, borrowing, lifetimes
+- A solid understanding of core Rust concepts, including ownership, borrowing, and lifetimes.

-- Experience writing non-trivial Rust programs (intermediate Rust)
+- Experience writing non-trivial Rust programs (intermediate-level proficiency).

-- Familiarity with embedded concepts: memory-mapped I/O, interrupts, peripherals
+- Familiarity with embedded concepts such as memory-mapped I/O, interrupts, and peripherals.

 Audience

-- Embedded firmware engineers looking to adopt Rust
+- Embedded firmware engineers seeking to adopt Rust.

-- Software engineers with Rust experience transitioning to low-level systems
+- Software engineers with Rust experience who are transitioning to low-level systems.

 14 Hours